-Elsewhere in the novel, Offred’s mother flits in and out of recollection.
-She’s a feminist activist, who bemoans her daughter taking freedoms such as sex and employment for granted, and choosing the traditionalism of marriage and motherhood.
+Elsewhere, Offred’s mother flits in and out of the narrative.
+She’s a feminist activist who judges her daughter for choosing conservative marriage and motherhood.

-This kind of sisterhood doesn’t support political, professional or domestic equality, however; it’s purely about breeding.
+Sisterhood in Gilead isn’t about political, professional or domestic equality.
+It’s about breeding.
 With women reduced to the sum of their biological parts, there’s only one way in which they may be useful – for producing and rearing children.

-There are those who see this a warning about the rise of right wing thinking, and the hypocrisy and failings of Christianity in the West, particularly when tied to government.
-Then there are others who call it an allegory for Islam (ignoring the fact that both are cults of male creation, and actually come from the same root).
+Some see this a warning about the rise of right wing thinking, or the hypocrisy and failings of Christianity in the West.
+Others see it as an allegory for Islam (of course both religions spring from a shared root).

-Writing in that same Guardian article, Atwood states:
+Writing in that same Guardian article, Atwood says:

 “As Orwell taught, it isn’t the labels – Christianity, socialism, Islam, democracy, two legs bad, four legs good, the works – that are definitive, but the acts done in their names.”

-In Gilead, ritual (the Ceremony) makes rape acceptable – necessary, even, for the continuation of the species.
+In Gilead, the Ceremony makes rape acceptable through ritual.
+They even believe it’s necessary for the continuation of the species.
 It’s easy to see how cloaking such practice in religion could make it more palatable.

 Whatever the label, one thing is clear: the rules can be broken, but only for those who make it to the top.

 The Handmaid’s Tale is about the destruction of female agency.
-More specifically, it shows the terrorization of women, and the ways in the which resistance continues underground and inside the body.
-For Atwood’s characters, though, gender is a restrictive costume – whatever sex chromosomes they happen to have.
+It shows the terrorization of women, and how resistance can take place underground and inside the body.
+Yet gender is a restrictive costume for all of Atwood’s characters.

-The commanders who lead Gilead have likely “come in contact with a sterility-causing virus … which was intended for insertion into the supply of caviar used by top officials in Moscow” (p319).
+She reveals the commanders have “come in contact with a sterility-causing virus”.
 By their own actions they are and will always be childless.
-But rather than risk being thought of as lesser men, they engineer the wholesale lessening of all women.
+But rather than be thought of as lesser men, they punish all women.

 Having done this, the commanders promptly recreate the past.
-Jezebel’s, a gentleman’s club and brothel is a hollow pastiche of sexual desire as they ‘used to know it’.
-Commander Waterford implies that his infidelity is, essentially, because his wife doesn’t understand him.
-He asks Offred to kiss him – as if she has a choice in the matter – then tugs at her compliance:
+Jezebel’s, a gentleman’s club and brothel is a hollow pastiche of old-time desire.
+Commander Waterford even implies his infidelity is because his wife doesn’t understand him.
+When he asks Offred to kiss him – as if she has a choice – he adds:

-This cliché of sexual manipulation and the relieving of guilt is nothing new under the sun.
-It is also true that men and women in Gilead are under the thumb.
+This kind of sexual manipulation and guilt is nothing new.
+But in Gilead, both men and women are under the thumb.
 Each has a defined role in the hierarchy, and must stay true to its course.

-For Nick, this means being at the Commander’s beck-and-call or, if Serena wills it, to be his sexual stand-in.
-Even Offred achieves a watery revenge against the Guardians, taunting them with her hips “like thumbing your nose from behind a fence” (p32) because they are denied handmaids of their own.
+For Nick, this means being at the Commander’s beck-and-call, or playing his sexual stand-in.
+Even Offred gets revenge on the Guardians by taunting them with her hips, because they’re not allowed handmaids of their own.

 - The Handmaid’s Tale.
 Atwood, M. Vintage Books, 1996